 Adventures in Needle Punch Embroidery – Part I

 In one of those last minute shopping forays before Christmas, I picked up what I thought was a really killer bargain at our local 100 pennies store.
 I purchased a small Dimensions needlepunch kit.
 I figured if all else fails, I would have the thread and the punch – both of which were sure to be worth more than $1.
-Don’t know how I missed it, but the punch was not included.
-Those are sold by Dimensions separately from most of their needlepunch kits.
+Don’t know how I missed it, but Dimensions did not include a punch needle.
+They sell them separately.
 It was still a great buy but I had to find a needle before I could use it.

-My last Amazon order included a Dimensions Needlecrafts Punch Needle, Tool and Threader.
-It was one of the less expensive punch needles, it comes with 2 needle threaders and I figured buying the same brand as my kit was probably a good idea.
+I purchased a Dimensions Needlecrafts Punch Needle, Tool and Threader from Amazon.
+It was one of the less expensive punch needles (at the time).
+It came with 2 needle threaders and I figured buying the same brand as my kit was probably a good idea.

 Before I started, I headed off to YouTube.
-There was a wonderful Russian woman, who shared her techniques with a series of tutorials that went through design choice and transfer all the way to finishing her work with a few smears of fabric glue.
+There was a wonderful Russian woman, who shared her techniques with a series of tutorials.
+She went through design choice and transfer all the way to finishing her work with a few smears of fabric glue.
 Others shared their hints and tips.
-I could have gotten lost in all of the wonderful videos everyone has shared.
+Before I knew it, it was 3 am.
+But, I had learned so much and knew there would be some trial and error to punch needle embroidery.
+Pretty much like anything you do for the first time.

-I was prepared for the first stitches to not stay put.
+I was prepared for the first stitches to unravel.
 I was prepared to cut or otherwise fray my thread with the needle (only happened once, yay).
-I knew the precut DMC floss strands would mean a whole lot of time wasted threading my needle.
+And, I knew the precut DMC floss strands would mean a whole lot of time wasted threading my needle.

 What I wasn’t prepared for was instructions that did not work with my tool and needle threaders that are way too short.